ShupeiLi/shupeili.github.io/_posts/2023-01-01-review-text-mining.md

 - Definition: Extremely common words that don't carry any content.
 - Remove stop words in: topic modelling, keyword extraction.
 - NEVER remove stop words in: sequence labelling tasks, classification tasks with small data.

+Are capitalization and punctuation more useful for sequence labelling or for text classification?\
+Sequence labelling.
+Order / context.
+Meaning / boundaries.

 #### Sentence Splitting
 Need sentence splitting for tasks that require sentence-level analysis, for example: